Research, Education and Family support for WAS families worldwide

 Pre Transplant Evaluation: Once the best donor is identified the pre-transplant evaluation begins.
 During the pre-transplant evaluation several tests are done to evaluate the function of the kidneys, heart, lungs etc to determine that the patient will be able to withstand the rigors of the transplant process and to have a baseline recording for further evaluation.
 Financial planning is done at this point and measures are set in place for the emotional support of the parents during the process.
 Going through a transplant is challenging and emotionally exhausting.
 Having a local support group through family, friends and religious affiliations can help to ease the process.
 The hospital transplant team will be there to guide you through the process physically and emotionally.
 Once all the evaluations and support systems are in place, the patient is hospitalized for the transplant.

-Medications (chemotherapy) are then given to destroy the patient’s blood forming cells and to make place in the bone marrow for the donor cells.
+Chemotherapy is then given to destroy the patient’s blood forming cells and to make place in the bone marrow for the donor cells.
 These medications help to destroy the patient’s immune system so that it does not reject the donor cells.
 The process is called myeloablation or conditioning.
 Commonly used chemotherapy drugs for transplant are given over 8 days.
 For this reason the day that chemotherapy is started is referred to as Day -9.
 Chemotherapy is continued until day -1.
 This is a "rest day" when no chemotherapy is given.
 On Day "0" the donor cells are infused into the patient.
 The donor cells are infused into the blood in a simple process similar to a regular blood transfusion.
 The days after this are counted up as day +1, +2 etc.

 Blood samples are taken very frequently, even every day, to check for normal functioning of the body and to check if the donor cells are growing.
 Due to the chemotherapy, the patient will have a lower number of red blood cells, white blood cells and platelets in the blood.
 Over time the donor cells will grow and make new blood cells.
 This is called "engraftment" and is an important milestone in the transplant journey.
 "Engraftment" usually happens between Day +10 to Day + 28.
 Until such time that the donor cells grow and make enough cells, the patients are given transfusions of red blood cells and platelets as needed.
 IVIG is given as a replacement on a regular basis, until such time that the donor's white blood cells are functioning well.

 During this process, the patients are on several different medications.
 Medications may be given to prevent the donor cells from attacking the patients organs (GvHD).
 Because the patients have no immune system until the donor cells are well established, they are highly prone to infections.
-Antibiotics, antivirals and antifungals are given for the prevention of infection and aggressive treatments are started if the patient develops a fever.
+Antibiotics, antivirals and antifungals may be given for the prevention of infection and aggressive treatments are started if the patient develops a fever.
 Visitors are restricted to reduce the exposure to potential infections.
 To decrease the chance of infection, patients are put in rooms with special air filters.
 They may also be in a room with a positive pressure air system to make sure that the air from the outside does not enter the room.
 These methods to reduce infection are referred to as "protective or reverse isolation".
 It is important to follow the reverse isolation procedures outlined by the BMT team hospital scrupulously as infections can be serious and cause significant setbacks in the transplant path.

 After Discharge: Patients are usually in the hospital for 25-45 days, until after engraftment happens and the doctors determine that they are ready to be discharged.
 Until 100 days have passed after the transplant, if possible patients stay within a 20 minute reach of the hospital in case an emergency were to arise.
 During this time labs are done very frequently, up to everyday.
 After the 100 day milestone, patients may be able to return to their homes, if all is stable.
 Labs and visits to the hospital are done on a weekly basis until the blood counts have stabilized and their immune system is better.
 Because they are at high risk for infections, patients movement outside the home is restricted and visitors to the home are limited.
 With all going well, patients have a normally functioning immune system (full immune reconstitution) by 2 years after transplant and can lead a normal life.
 These numbers are just averages and it may vary significantly from patient to patient, depending on the circumstances and the complications that may arise.

 The first successful bone marrow transplant for WAS took place in 1968.
 Significant advances in the field of HCT in the last two decades has improved the success rate for transplants.
-5 year survivals for children transplanted under the age of 5 years with a perfect sibling match approaches 90%.
-When the transplant is done at experienced centers, a closely matched unrelated transplant is almost as successful as a MSD transplant1 in patients under 5.
-However, the management of MUD transplants in children is significantly more complicated2 and prolonged than an MSD.

 The long term outcome following BMT was studied by Ozsahin et al in 20083.
 An analysis of significant events was done on 96 WAS patients who received transplants between 1979 and 2001 who survived at least 2 years following transplant.
 Significant events include chronic graft-versus-host disease (cGVHD), autoimmunity, infections, and pre and post transplant complications.